kushinauwu/OBF-Homepage-New/README.md

 **Details**

+*Update 03/01/2019*
+-- Added pages for fellowships, board of directors and the meeting minutes page. :) Member profiles can be edited from dashboard menu under the custom post type menu title 'Board Member Profiles'.
+Used taxonomies to classify if a member is a current member or a past member.

+-- Added news page as main blog page, but the content is not added yet, it is still just dummy posts.
+The special categories used for the rest of the posts are excluded though, so actual blog posts will be the only posts seen in this page.

+-- Updated front page to reflect changes in board of directors page dynamically.

+-- Mobile menu works now!
+I made some changes to the menu setup itself.

+-- Added user 'yo' for Yo :)

 *Update 27/12/2018*
 -- Changed the homepage from index page to a static front page to be able to use the News page as a dedicated blog page in accordance with the WordPress model.
 The News tab is just temporary for now!